 Proctectomy can be done in several ways.
-The type that you and your surgeon choose will depend on factors such as the location of your cancer and how deeply your cancer has spread.
-Your large intestine, also called your colon, is the last part of your digestive system.
-The last six inches of your colon are your rectum and anal area.
+The type will depend on factors such as where your cancer is growing and how deeply it has spread.
+Your large intestine, which is made up of your colon and rectum, is the last part of your digestive system.
+The last 6 inches of your large intestine are your rectum and anal area.
 Proctectomy may remove all or part of the rectum and may include the anal opening in some cases.

-The most common reason for proctectomy is rectal cancer, which makes up about 30 percent of all cancers of the colon.
-After your doctors have diagnosed rectal cancer, they will try to find out how advanced your cancer is by staging it.
-The stage of your cancer is determined by how deeply it has spread into the rectum and whether it has spread outside of the rectum.
-All rectal cancers—stages I though IV—may be treated with some type of proctectomy.
+The most common reason for proctectomy is rectal cancer.
+After you are diagnosed with rectal cancer, your healthcare team will try to stage it.
+The stage of your cancer is how deeply it has spread into and outside of the rectum.
+All stages of rectal cancers may be treated with some type of proctectomy.

 Trouble passing urine